PIC microcontrollers: Trends

-The first generation of PICs with EPROM storage are almost completely replaced by chips with Flash memory.
+The first generation of PICs with EPROM storage have been almost completely replaced by chips with flash memory.
 Likewise, the original 12-bit instruction set of the PIC1650 and its direct descendants has been superseded by 14-bit and 16-bit instruction sets.
 Microchip still sells OTP (one-time-programmable) and windowed (UV-erasable) versions of some of its EPROM based PICs for legacy support or volume orders.
 The Microchip website lists PICs that are not electrically erasable as OTP.
 UV erasable windowed versions of these chips can be ordered.

 Part number

 The F in a PICMicro part number generally indicates the PICmicro uses flash memory and can be erased electronically.
 Conversely, a C generally means it can only be erased by exposing the die to ultraviolet light (which is only possible if a windowed package style is used).
-An exception to this rule is the PIC16C84 which uses EEPROM and is therefore electrically erasable.
+An exception to this rule is the PIC16C84, which uses EEPROM and is therefore electrically erasable.

 An L in the name indicates the part will run at a lower voltage, often with frequency limits imposed.
-Parts designed specifically for low voltage operation, within a strict range of 3 - 3.6 volts, are marked with a J in the part number.
+Parts designed specifically for low voltage operation, within a strict range of 3 – 3.6 volts, are marked with a J in the part number.
 These parts are also uniquely I/O tolerant as they will accept up to 5 V as inputs.

 Development tools

 Microchip provides a freeware IDE package called MPLAB X, which includes an assembler, linker, software simulator, and debugger.
 They also sell C compilers for the PIC10, PIC12, PIC16, PIC18, PIC24, PIC32 and dsPIC, which integrate cleanly with MPLAB X. Free versions of the C compilers are also available with all features.
 But for the free versions, optimizations will be disabled after 60 days.

 Several third parties develop C language compilers for PICs, many of which integrate to MPLAB and/or feature their own IDE.
 A fully featured compiler for the PICBASIC language to program PIC microcontrollers is available from meLabs, Inc. Mikroelektronika offers PIC compilers in C, BASIC and Pascal programming languages.

 A graphical programming language, Flowcode, exists capable of programming 8- and 16-bit PIC devices and generating PIC-compatible C code.
 It exists in numerous versions from a free demonstration to a more complete professional edition.

 The Proteus Design Suite is able to simulate many of the popular 8 and 16-bit PIC devices along with other circuitry that is connected to the PIC on the schematic.
 The program to be simulated can be developed within Proteus itself, MPLAB or any other development tool.

+The standalone FORTH system FlashForth incorporating an interpreter, compiler, assembler and multitasker, provides a comprehensive solution for writing and debugging complex real-time applications.
+The system, in its entirety, including the compiler, is executing on the microcontroller.
+A computer with a terminal emulator is used for communicating with FF via a serial or USB link.